 At Miller Shah LLP our attorneys have represented employees in lawsuits concerning the misclassification of employees as independent contractors and other violations of the Fair Labor Standards Act (FLSA) and similar state laws.
 We also represent employers in defending these claims.
 With offices in California, Connecticut, Florida, New Jersey, New York and Pennsylvania, we handle employment law cases throughout the United States.

 The Internal Revenue Service (IRS) uses the 20 Factor test to determine if a worker is an independent contractor or an employee.
 Here are examples of the factors:

-For more information on misclassifcation in New Jersey, read our article published in the New Jersey Law Journal.
+For more information on misclassification in New Jersey, read our article, After Eventful 2019, NJ Positioned as Leading Pro-Employee State, by Miller Shah Associate John C. Roberts, published in the New Jersey Law Journal.

 I have known Eric for many years.
 He is an excellent lawyer.